Preparation Information

 Accessing the WADEPS Reporting Tool

-All authorized users will need to activate their accounts in the live environment and set up two-factor authentication before accessing the live WADEPS Reporting Tool.
+All authorized users will need to activate their accounts and set up two-factor authentication before accessing the WADEPS Reporting Tool.

 Authorized officer accounts will be mirrored from CJTC student accounts and will be updated every two weeks.